webrecorder/browsertrix/docs/deploy/local.md

 If the command succeeds, you should be able to access Browsertrix Cloud by loading: **[http://localhost:30870/](http://localhost:30870/)** in your browser.

+??? info "Minikube (on Mac)"

+    When using Minikube on a Mac, the port will not be 30870.
+Instead, Minikube opens a tunnel to a random port, obtained by running `minikube service browsertrix-cloud-frontend --url` in a separate terminal.
+    Use the provided URL (in the format `http://127.0.0.1:<TUNNEL_PORT>`) instead.

 ### Debugging Pod Issues

 If this command fails, you can also run `kubectl get pods` to see the status of each of the pods.